abilandz/NAT3054/Lecture_1/regex.md

 __Example 1__: Regex ```A*E``` matches E, AE, BE, AAE, BAE, A LONG WAY HOME, etc. In each of these cases, there are "zero or more occurrences" of character A before E.

-__Example 2__: Regex ```AB*E``` matches AE, AAE, ABE, ABBE, AAE, AAEE, AABEE, etc., because in each of these cases, there are "zero or more occurrences" of character B after character A and before E. It does not match BE or BBE, because character A is missing before "zero or more occurrences" of character B. It does not match AB or ABB, because character E is missing after "zero or more occurrences" of character B.
+__Example 2__: Regex ```AB*E``` matches AE, AAE, ABE, ABBE, AEE, AAEE, AABEE, etc., because in each of these cases, there are "zero or more occurrences" of character B after character A and before E. It does not match BE or BBE, because character A is missing before "zero or more occurrences" of character B. It does not match AB or ABB, because character E is missing after "zero or more occurrences" of character B.

 The metacharacter asterisk ```*``` works the same way when another metacharacter is preceding it, as it is illustrated in the next examples.